 Disclaimer: This post may contain Amazon affiliate links.
-Sudachi Recipes earn a small percentage from qualifying purchases at no extra cost to you.
+Sudachi earns a small percentage from qualifying purchases at no extra cost to you.
 See disclaimer for more info.

-What is unagi sauce?
+What is Unagi Sauce?

 The depth of the sauce is achieved by continuing to add and use it over and over again, day after day, month after month, topping it up continuously.
-In addition, the smokey smell adds a unique flavor to the sauce, which is cannot be achieved in the first sauce or homemade sauce.
+In addition, the smokey smell adds a unique flavor to the sauce, which cannot be achieved in the first sauce or homemade sauce.

 - They become pasteurized: by soaking the freshly grilled eel in the sauce, the temperature of the sauce rises, resulting in pasteurization.